snowplow/mobile-hybrid-apps-accelerator/content/modeling/2-run.md

 post = ""
 +++

-This step assumes you have data in the `ATOMIC.SAMPLE_EVENTS` table which will be used to demonstrate how to set-up and run the snowplow-mobile dbt package to model Snowplow mobile data.
+> This step assumes you have data in the `ATOMIC.SAMPLE_EVENTS` table which will be used to demonstrate how to set-up and run the snowplow-mobile dbt package to model Snowplow mobile data.

 ***

 #### **Step 1:** Set-up Variables

 The snowplow_mobile dbt package comes with a list of variables specified with a default value that you may need to overwrite in your own dbt project's `dbt_project.yml` file.
-For details you can have a look at the installed package's default variables which can be found at `[dbt_project_name]/dbt_packages/snowplow_mobile/dbt_project.yml`.
+For details you can have a look at our [docs](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/mobile/) which contains descriptions and default values of each variable, or you can look in the installed package's project file which can be found at `[dbt_project_name]/dbt_packages/snowplow_mobile/dbt_project.yml`.

 For the sake of simplicity we have selected the variables that you will most likely need to overwrite, the rest can be changed at a later stage if and when it is needed.